socadk/design-practice-repository/artifact-templates/SDPR-ServiceLevelAgreement.md

 Artifact/Template: *Service Level Agreement (SLA)*
 --------------------------------------------------

-> *A Service Level Agreement (SLA) answers the following questions: "How can an API client learn about the specific quality-of-service characteristics of an API and its operations?
+> *A service-level agreement answers the following questions: "How can an API client learn about the specific quality-of-service characteristics of an API and its operations?
 How can these characteristics and the consequences of not meeting them be defined in a measurable way?"* <!-- MAP quote -->

 ### Motivation (Addressed Information Need)
 API providers want to deliver high-quality services while at the same time using their available resources economically.
 The resulting compromise can be expressed in an SLA.